GoogleCloudPlatform/cloud-builders-community/terraform/examples/infra_at_scale/README.markdown

 # CloudBuild with Terraform at Scale

-CloudBuild gives your Terraform deployment boost and scale allowing you to concurrently deploy your infrastructure across dozens of GCP regions with a single command.
-This is how you do it:
+CloudBuild gives your Terraform deployment a boost and scale allowing you to concurrently deploy your infrastructure across multiple GCP regions.
+This example uses [private Cloud Build worker pool](https://cloud.google.com/build/docs/private-pools/private-pools-overview) that enables 100+ maximum concurrent builds.

 1. Ensure that $PROJECT_ID environment variable is set: